BSK19/eYTDownloader/README.md

 # eYTDownloader

 eYTDownloader is a simple GUI application built with Python and tkinter for downloading YouTube videos and displaying their thumbnails.
+The content shown here is only for educational purposes, the creator of the does not take responsabilites for any other use given to the program

 ## Features